 - Saigon Social Club – for a swanky night out on the town

 - Pasteur Street Brewing Co. – Our favorite place for craft beer in Saigon

 Another treat from home that I initially missed terribly when we first moved to Ho Chi Minh City was baked goods!
 I would dream about bagels smothered in cream cheese and warm banana bread slathered with butter.
-But turns out, Saigon has a bustling baked goods scene as well!
+But turns out that Saigon has a bustling baked goods scene as well!

 - Greta’s Cakes – for banana bread, apple crumble muffins, and salted caramel shortbread – yum!

 - Harvest Baking – for cinnamon rolls with cream cheese frosting